codeforkansascity/meep/README.md

 The aim of this project is to create a central database that consolidates MEC's data on the impact their programs have on air quality  and improving public health, and then to create a map-based interface to the data.
 This app will provide MEC with a means to summarize the impact of their work to their funders.
 It will also be used to increase the general public's awareness of local projects dedicated to improving sustainabilty.

+This repository is only for front-end.
+Please check back-end repo in https://github.com/codeforkansascity/meep-backend.

 ## Installation

 This assumes that you have already installed [node](https://nodejs.org/en/).